Strongly correlated physics in organic open-shell quantum systems

 They originate by the QI interference between the $\uparrow$-SOMO and $\downarrow$-SUMO spin-orbitals with the other MOs.
-In the majority spin channel, $\epsilon^{\uparrow}_{\mathrm{Fano}}<0$ falls within the energy region in which the transmission is suppressed by the antiresonance and the asymmetric Fano profile is clearly observable.
-Its counterpart in the minority spin channel is found above $E_F$, i.e., $\epsilon^{\downarrow}_{\mathrm{Fano}}>0$, and is still mostly concealed by the background transmission.
-Interestingly, the spin-symmetry breaking also induces spin-resolved QI antiresonances, already observed in the literature~\cite{valliNL18,valliPRB100,phungPRB102} but the splitting $\epsilon^{\downarrow}_{\mathrm{DQI}}-\epsilon^{\uparrow}_{\mathrm{DQI}}$ is however weaker than in the Fano case, since the spin imbalance yields $\langle S_z \rangle \simeq 1/2$ due to the unpaired electron is mostly localized on the p$_z$ LO of the benzylic C, and a weaker magnetization in the rest of the molecule is weakly magnetic.
+In the majority spin channel, $\epsilon^{\uparrow}_{\mathrm{Fano}}<0$ falls within the energy region in which the transmission is suppressed by the antiresonance, and the asymmetric Fano profile is clearly observable.
+Its counterpart in the minority spin channel is found at $\epsilon^{\downarrow}_{\mathrm{Fano}}>0$, and is mostly concealed by the background transmission.
+Interestingly, the spin-symmetry breaking also induces spin-resolved QI antiresonances, already observed in the literature~\cite{valliNL18,valliPRB100,phungPRB102,sengul2021electrode,chelliNL23} but the spin splitting $\epsilon^{\downarrow}_{\mathrm{QI}}-\epsilon^{\uparrow}_{\mathrm{QI}}$ is weaker than for the Fano resonance.
+This is because the spin imbalance $\langle S_z \rangle \simeq 1/2$ due to the unpaired electron is mostly localized on the p$_z$ LO of the benzylic C atom, while the rest of the molecule is weakly magnetic.
 Similar results are observed in the literature, when electron-electron interactions are included at the static mean-field level within DFT+U and the spin symmetry is broken~\cite{smeuJPCC114}.